Beyond the Fading Coast: a New Weird Deep Water Setting for Electric Bastionland is now in development.

 No answer.
 Only the smell.
 The sweet, cloying stench of the swamp, and the heavy, metallic rot of something far older.

-The Banshee limps through the mire, her chassis groaning from the impact and her burgundy paint now choked by a thick, sedimentary crust of swamp filth.
+THE FERRY The Banshee limps through the mire, her chassis groaning from the impact and her burgundy paint now choked by a thick, sedimentary crust of swamp filth.
 Inside the cabin, no one speaks; they simply watch the passage of the wipers against the slime, leaving Roman and Winnie to the darkness and the silence behind them.
 They can’t pay off their debt if they’re dead inside a Reptile God’s stinking death-hole.

 To Hendenburgh.
 To follow their lead.
 To find Anna.
 To get back to Bastion.